gaps-closure/gaps-closure.github.io/docs/Java/02-start-docker.md

 produces the correspoinding class name for the ID.
 Note that these scripts assume the `dbg_*.csv` files are in the same directory as the scripts.

-### Build Application to Be Partitioned

-Set classpath and java location.
+Set classpath and java location and build the application to be partitioned.
 These commands assume you are in the `capo/Java` directory.

 ```